 David Bowie blended an over-the-top artistic style to rock that, when blended with a sad song, formed a new kind of genre.
 Since many considered him to be an outsider, his version of pain can be interpreted as unique and soulful.
 Regardless of his reasons for writing the song, his feelings are easily relatable.

-In this 1974 production, the main character lashes out at his lover with honest, but very raw lyrics.
+In this 1974 production Love Hurts*, the main character lashes out at his lover with honest, but very raw lyrics.
 He expresses the feeling left from their whirlwind love affair, full of pain, wounds, and scars.
 The narrator goes on to describe all the lessons he learned from the painful experience of being with her.
 It has a tone that blames her for all the horrors.

 In this song, the protagonist expresses the pain from the loss of a loved one.
 It is on the fifth studio album of American singer Christina Aguilera.
 The song received mixed reviews as critics were pleased with Aguilera’s vocal performance, but were disappointed about the overall production.
 Regardless of criticism, the hit was certified gold by the Recording Industry Association of America (RIAA) and peaked at #19 on the Billboard Hot 100.

-In this 2006 rock song, Thee Days Grace gives their audience one of their biggest hits to date.
+In the 2006 rock song Pain*, Thee Days Grace gives their audience one of their biggest hits to date.
 It describes a character who thinks that feeling pain is much better than being numb and feeling nothing instead.
 He is disillusioned with life, trying to find a way out of his troubles.

-The narrator of this song describes how sleep is the only time he finds relief from this painful reality.
+The narrator of Let It Hurt* describes how sleep is the only time he finds relief from this painful reality.
 It is a 2012 country song that strikes a chord with those moping throughout their days hopelessly, not being able to get some relief until the nighttime when they are finally able to check out from their painful reality.
 Eventually, the character comes out shining bright stronger than ever, after processing and getting over his pain.

-A funny fact about this song is that it became famous at the elimination scene of American Idol, that’s painful!
+A funny fact about Bad Day* is that it became famous at the elimination scene of American Idol, that’s painful!
 This 2005 tune is about the pain of losing and the pain you feel when the wound is fresh.
 It identifies with all of us who try to fake a smile while going through a painful disappointment.